skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 oc login --server=https://api.<DOMAIN>:6443 -u <username> -p <password)

 ```

 ## Deploy the container image to OCP

-This repo contins a folder called **chart**, this contains a Helm chart that deploys this application.
+This repo contains a folder called **chart**, this contains a Helm chart that deploys this application.
 The following files are templates :

    * `configmap.yaml` : defines the application.properies that configures our quarkus application
    * `deployment.yaml` : defines the details of how are image is deployed